ianballard/serverless-ephemeral-env-starter/README.md

 1. Click the "Use this template" button
 2. Enter the Repository name of your choosing.
 3. Clone your new repo locally
-4. Establish a "base stack name".
-If your website is called helloworld.com, your base stack name is helloworld-com (stack names cannot have '.') .
-Take note of this base stack name for later steps.
-5. Create your main Static Site Stack (this should be a one time operation)
+4. Create your main Static Site Stack (this should be a one time operation)
     - Navigate to ./infra
     - run `npm run build`
     - If you have a registered domain and wish to deploy to cloudfront